Sautéed Green Beans

 Fresh Green Beans, Olive Oil or Butter, Garlic, Oyster sauce, Salt, Brown Sugar and Pepper.

-Olive oil and butter add a subtle fruitiness and beautifully complement the spices.
-When melted, butter adds a rich, nutty flavor that warms the dish.
-Garlic provides a bold and pungent heat, and when sautéed, it infuses the oil and butter with its aroma, creating a savory flavour for the dish.
-Oyster sauce adds an umami-rich flavor, elevating the overall taste.
-Soy sauce and hoisin offer a unique twist, while salt, brown sugar, and pepper keep the seasoning simple.
+Olive oil and butter add a subtle fruitiness and rich, nutty flavor that enhance the dish.
+Sautéed garlic infuses the oil and butter with bold aroma, while oyster sauce introduces a rich umami taste.
+Soy sauce and hoisin provide a unique twist, balanced by straightforward seasoning of salt, brown sugar, and pepper.

 Instructions